cornell-ece2400/ece2400-docs/docs/ece2400-sec7-cxx-intro.md

 Section 7: Introduction to C++
 ==============================

-In this discussion, we will practice the following C++ concepts:
+In this discussion, we will transition from C to C++ by incrementally moving a simple C structure into C++.
+We will work on the following concepts in this section:

-- Class
+- C++ Structure and Class
-- Reference
-- Function/Operator overloading

-We will develop a class called **Vector** to represent Euclidean vector.
-Our **Vector** class will be based on the **Point** class shown in the lecture.

-Follow the same process as in the previous discussion section.
-You need to login to a workstation with your NetID and password.
-Start a terminal and then don't forget to source the setup script!
+- Static member functions in C++ structure
+- Non-static member functions in C++ structure/class

+Before you start, let's source our setup script like this:

 ```
 % source setup-ece2400.sh
 ```

 Now clone the github repo for this discussion section.
 No need to fork the repo, just clone it.

 ```
 % mkdir -p ${HOME}/ece2400